-This Scoping Report, which will be submitted to the Department of Environment and Nature Conservation ("DE&NC") for consideration, forms part of the EIA process.
+This Final Scoping Report, which will be submitted to the Department of Environment and Nature Conservation ("DE&NC") for consideration (as per section 22 of the EIA Regulations, the competent authority must; (a) accept the scoping report, with or without conditions, and advise the applicant to proceed or continue with the tasks contemplated in the plan of study for environmental impact assessment), forms part of the EIA process.

-The purpose of this Draft Environmental Scoping Report is to describe the proposed project, the process followed to date, to present alternatives and to list issues identified for further study and comment by specialists.
+The purpose of this Final Environmental Scoping Report is to describe the proposed project, the process followed to date, to present alternatives and to list issues identified for further study and comment by specialists.

-Should the EIA process be authorised by DE&NC, the Specialist Studies (noted in Section 8) will be undertaken and the significant issues (noted in Section 6) will be investigated and assessed during the next phase of this application.
+Should the EIA process be authorized by DE&NC, the Specialist Studies (noted in Section 8) will be undertaken and the significant issues (noted in Section 6) will be investigated and assessed during the next phase of this application, namely the Draft Environmental Impact Report (EIR) stage.